Arbolista/spike/readme.md

 ```

 *Note*
-In order for the design build to work, the following component naming conventions should be followed:
+In order for the design build to work, every rendered component should have a class level `NAME` which is unique and the same as the name used to import the component in the templates.
-- Component keys are internally generated.
-  - For a base component, them naming convention is '{component_name}' from the path 'components/{component_name}/{component_name}.component.js'.
-For instance, a component at 'components/example/example.component.js' will be keyed as 'example'.
-This should be unique.
-  - For a nested component (shouldn't be nested more than one level deep), the naming convention is '{base}_{component_name}' from the path 'components/{base}/{component_name}/{component_name}.component.js'.
-For instance, a component at 'components/example/graph/graph.component.js', will be keyed as 'example_graph'.
-This should be unique.

 ## Internationalization